dastels/AstroPi/README.md

     while True:
         pass

-1. Callback functions can take 0 or 1 argument, which is an Event object as described above.
+1. Callback functions can take 0 or 1 argument, which is an event object as described above.
-2. Update is done automatically by the callback thread.
+2. Updating is done automatically by the callback thread.
-3. The thread is managed automatically as callbacks are added nad removed.
+3. The thread is managed automatically as callbacks are added and removed.